 Are you wondering how to use Instagram Stories effectively?
 Maybe you’re ready to level up your brand’s Stories.
-Or perhaps you’re making your first Story for a new social media client.
+Or perhaps you think a new social media client should prioritize Stories.

 Whatever your reason, you need to know how to create engaging Stories, so you can use this type of content to your advantage.